Therapy Creatively

 About Me.

 I have a friend that I did my counselling training with back in the day, who calls me Clarity rather than Claire.
 Fast forward to today, and much to my surprise, some of my students use the same nickname.
-What that tells you about me, I’m not sure, but it has to say something.
-On a more CV level, I lecture at Iron Mill College in Exeter on their Advanced Diploma Course (https://www.ironmill.co.uk/Claire-Shepherd), which is BACP-accredited.
-BACP stipulates much of our teaching program on a yearly basis, which means I have to be up to date with all legal and ethical frameworks that relate to children and young people, adults, working in the room, and working via audio and video.
-Between BACP and my extremely curious students, I am continually updating my knowledge and creativity.
-Prior to working as a college lecturer, I worked for the NHS as part of a well-being and mental health team supporting my community.
-I’ve worked in private practice with young adults and adults in and around London, and I’ve worked in school and community agency placements in the Home Counties.
-I continue to offer therapeutic support to adults (over 18) online via audio and video.
-Here's a list of some of the courses that I have undertaken to improve my understanding and ability to help clients: - Brain, Gut Relationship, Facilitating Group Work, Children Young People – Loss, Death & Grief, Couples Counselling, Creative & Focus Approaches, ADHD, Working with Self-Harm, Dyslexia in Children & Adults, Drug Awareness, Early Intervention in Psychosis, Issues of Depression, Exploring Spirituality, How Colour Affects You, Origins of The Human Mind, Philosophy as A Guide to Living, Speaking Sexually, Supporting Dementia, Stress and Your Body, Art Therapy, The Family System, Emotional Regulation in Autism, PTSD Considered Globally, Stress And Your Body, Depression or Low Mood, and Anxiety.
+I'd like to think that such a coincidence suggests I bring clarity to confused thoughts.
+My students attend Iron Mill College in Exeter where I lecture on the Advanced Diploma Course in Integrative Counselling. (https://www.ironmill.co.uk/Claire-Shepherd), which is BACP and NCPS-accredited.
+Prior to working as a college lecturer, I worked for the NHS as part of a well-being and mental health team.
+I also worked in private practice, originally in and around London and the Home Counties, I'm now based in Devon, working nationally online.
+I’ve also worked as a school counsellor, and in an agency placements working with 11-25yrs old's.
+I'm divorced, but still friends with my ex, who is also Neurodiverse, as are our children.
+We are a family of mixed neurodiversity's - Dyslexia, Dyscalculia, ADHD, and Autism, with a lot of hyper-focus and overwhelm thrown into the mix.
+Hence I have a special interest in working with Neurodiverse clients and students.
+Here's a list of some of the courses that I have undertaken for professional development: - Brain, Gut Relationship, Facilitating Group Work, Children Young People – Loss, Death & Grief, Couples Counselling, Creative & Focus Approaches, ADHD, Working with Self-Harm, Dyslexia in Children & Adults, Drug Awareness, Early Intervention in Psychosis, Issues of Depression, Exploring Spirituality, How Colour Affects You, Origins of The Human Mind, Philosophy as A Guide to Living, Speaking Sexually, Supporting Dementia, Stress and Your Body, Art Therapy, The Family System, Emotional Regulation in Autism, PTSD Considered Globally, Stress And Your Body, Depression or Low Mood, and Anxiety.

 Creative Interventions.